seorimpark/MATH517team2-4/README.md

 - Are older planes more likely to crash?
 (Matias)
 - Instruction flights causing severe damages?
 (Selima)
 - Map visualization, states with more accidents? (@Fahim: please let me work on maps :sob:)
-- Barplot through time: increase, decrease or constant number of accidents?
+- Barplot through time: increase, decrease or constant number of accidents?/Temporal analysis (Zineb)
 - Different factors that may cause the accidents (Seorim)
 -